openshift/cloud-credential-operator/docs/sts.md

    ```
    ./ccoctl aws create-all --name <aws_infra_name> --region <aws_region> --credentials-requests-dir /path/to/credreqs.yaml/downloaded/in/step/2
    ```

-   _Note: This command cannot be run directly in a Darwin kernel.
-Please refer to the documentation: [Run ccoctl on macOS](./ccoctl_darwin.md) for further information._
 8. Copy the manifests created in the step 7 and put them in the same location as install-config.yaml in the `manifests` directory
    ```
    cp _output/manifests/* /path/to/dir/with/install-config.yaml/manifests/